Robinpig/Note/docs/CS/CN/CN.md

 For example, bind lets the application specify the local IP address and local port for TCP, UDP, and SCTP sockets.

+## Network Layer

+The primary role of the network layer is deceptively simple—to move packets from a sending host to a receiving host.
+To do so, two important network-layer functions can be identified:
+- Forwarding
+- Routing

+Forwarding refers to the router-local action of transferring a packet from an input link interface to the appropriate output link interface.
+Forwarding takes place at very short timescales (typically a few nanoseconds), and thus is typically implemented in hardware.
+Routing refers to the network-wide process that determines the end-to-end paths that packets take from source to destination.

+Routing takes place on much longer timescales(typically seconds), and as we will see is often implemented in software.
+The network layer must determine the route or path taken by packets as they flow from a sender to a receiver.
+The algorithms that calculate these paths are referred to as routing algorithms.

+A key element in every network router is its *forwarding table*.
+A router forwards a packet by examining the value of one or more fields in the arriving packet’s header, and then using these header values to index into its forwarding table.
+The value stored in the forwarding table entry for those values indicates the outgoing link interface at that router to which that packet is to be forwarded.

 [I/O Multiplexing](/docs/CS/CN/MultiIO.md)